kenstir/hemlock-docs/docs/pn-setup-guide/configure-evergreen.md

 ---

 sidebar_position: 4
 ---
-# Create an action trigger
+# Configure Evergreen Action Triggers

 This guide is for the Evergreen Administrator.
 It will help you set up your Evergreen (EG) server for sending a push notifications with an action trigger.
 It assumes that your System Administrator has already installed the `hemlock-sendmsg` daemon, and it's listening on `localhost:8842`.